thabelo/dinopark/README.md

 ## Support

-if you have any questions please send me an email thabelo@gmail.com
+If you have any questions please send me an email thabelo@gmail.com